jmewes/plotters/README.md

 ### Graphviz

 > Graphviz is open source graph visualization software.
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
-It has important applications in networking, bioinformatics, software engineering, database and web design, machine learning, and in visual interfaces for other technical domains. - [graphviz.org](https://graphviz.org/)
+It has important applications in networking, bioinformatics, software engineering, database and web design, machine learning, and in visual interfaces for other technical domains. [[graphviz.org]](https://graphviz.org/)

-**Compile diagram**
+**Plot diagram**

-Call `graphviz.sh` with the source file as positional parameter.
+Call `graphviz.sh` with the source file as positional parameter to plot the diagram to the default format (PNG).

 ```
 $ graphviz.sh examples/graphviz/hello-world.dot